ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {{site.data.keyword.filestorage_vpc_short}} is integrated with the {{site.data.keyword.compliance_short}} to help you manage security and compliance for your organization.
 You can set up goals that check whether file shares are encrypted by using customer-managed keys.
 By using the {{site.data.keyword.compliance_short}} to validate the file service configurations in your account against a profile, you can identify potential issues as they arise.

 For more information, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).
 For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.

+## Activity tracking events
+{: #fs-activity-tracking-events}

+You can use {{site.data.keyword.atracker_full}} to configure how to route auditing events.
+Auditing events are critical data for security operations and a key element for meeting compliance requirements.
+Such events are triggered when you create, modify, or delete a file share.
+Activity tracker events are also triggered when you establish and use file share replication.
+For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

+## Logging for file share service
+{: #fs-event-logs}

+After you provision {{site.data.keyword.la_full}} to add log management capabilities to your {{site.data.keyword.cloud}} architecture, you can enable platform logs to view and analyze logs of the {{site.data.keyword.filestorage_vpc_short}} service.
+For more information, see [Logging for VPC](/docs/vpc?topic=vpc-logging#logging-file-share-replication).

 ## Limitations in this release
 {: #fs-limitations}